Digital Tools in CMC Survey

 Cross-sector collaboration between industry, academia, and regulators

-Implications for Regulatory Science
+Implications for regulatory science

 The findings show that while digital transformation in CMC is advancing, regulatory implementation is lagging.

-This creates a need for: Risk-based, proportionate frameworks, clear definitions of context of use, Robust approaches to model credibility and lifecycle management
+Robust approaches to model credibility and lifecycle management

 These are central to the mission of the Digital CMC CERSI in enabling regulator-ready adoption of digital and AI tools.